$\nu$DoBe -- A Python Tool for Neutrinoless Double Beta Decay: Documentation: - A Python Tool for Neutrinoless Double Beta Decay

 The code can generate both the single electron spectra $\mathrm{d}\Gamma/\mathrm{d}\epsilon$ defined in~\eqref{eq:spectrum} as well as the energy dependant angular correlation coefficients $a_1/a_0$ defined in~\eqref{eq:angular_corr} for any given model.
 To calculate the numerical values for a given normalized electron energy

 you can use the functions\\\\

 \\\\\\ Plots are then generated through\\\\

-\\\\\\ \textit{\textbf{Example: Standard mechanism with an additional LNV right-handed current}}\\ Let's look at our previous example again which combines a lepton number violating right-handed vector current with the standard mass mechanism.
+\\\\\\ \textit{\textbf{Example: The light-neutrino-exchange mechanism with an additional LNV right-handed current}}\\ Let's look at our previous example again which combines a lepton number violating right-handed vector current with the standard mass mechanism.
 This time we choose $m_{\beta\beta} = 0.1\,$eV and $C_\mathrm{VR}^{(6)} = 3\times10^{-7}$.
 We initiate the model through

 Then we define an array \texttt{Ebar} that represents the normalized kinetic energy of the outgoing electrons via $\overline{E} = (E_e-m_e)/Q$.
 Additionally, we need to define a parameter \texttt{e} which helps us to avoid poles in the calculation of phase-space quantities $g_{0k}$ and $h_{0k}$ (see Appendix~\ref{app:PSFs})